archerydwd/blog/README.md

   </body>
 </html>
 ```
-We need to add a link to the src/view/articles/show.html file so we can edit the article:
+We need to add a link to: src/view/articles/show.html so we can edit the article:
 ```
 ...
   {{ article.article_text }}